It will only take [est_time] to read this post!

 HSK Test Papers Ahoy

 URGGHHHHH, practice papers!
 Yup, they made me feel like I was 15 again but test papers are a great way to build confidence.
-That’s one of the main reasons I felt comfortable taking the exam, since my Chinese teacher had me take 3 or 4 practice papers and explained the format to me.
+That’s one of the main reasons I felt comfortable taking the exam since my Chinese teacher had me take 3 or 4 practice papers and explained the format to me.
 You can find plenty of tests online along with MP3s for the listening section.
-There are also books that include practice tests, mp3s and advice for each section of the exam.
-Don’t start the papers too late either, the sooner you realise you’re making a recurring mistake the quicker you can nip it in the bud before the exam!
+There are also books that include practice tests, mp3s, and advice for each section of the exam.
+Don’t start the papers too late either, the sooner you realize you’re making a recurring mistake the quicker you can nip it in the bud before the exam!
 One of the most important things is to make sure you can complete the test in the allotted time.
-You can find out the time length of each (reading, writing and listening) part of the exam here.
+You can find out the time length of each (reading, writing, and listening) part of the exam here.
 I chose not to take a paper the week before the exam (although I was itching to) because I didn’t want to panic myself, but I’m aware that this is not the best method for everyone!

 Find Ways to Test Your Knowledge Daily

-Learning a language really needs to be fun and engaging for the majority of people to succeed at it.
-Its probably necessary to use traditional, and kind of repetitive methods of learning, but it’s important to enjoy learning with other resources such as games, tv and music.
+Learning a language really needs to be fun and engaging for the majority of people to succeed in it.
+Its probably necessary to use traditional, and kind of repetitive methods of learning, but it’s important to enjoy learning with other resources such as games, tv, and music.
 I also think it’s good to practice your reading skills to improve your speed.
 You can get short graded stories for each HSK level, including some you can download for your kindle!

 The HSK Test